dusk-network/docs-public/src/content/docs/learn/tokenomics.md

 * Payment of network fees ([gas](tx-fees)).
 * Paying for the deployment of dApps on the network.
 * Payment of services on the network.
-* Target currency for dividend payouts in XSC or other dApps.
-* Security deposit for issuance of regulated digital assets

 ### DUSK for Transaction Fees

 DUSK represents the only medium responsible for transaction fee payments.
 Each transaction requires to have an attached fee.
 The transaction fees exist to subsidize consensus participants for the computation costs as well as to act as a deterrent against DDoS attacks.
 Specifically, Dusk utilizes an internal accounting system to express the cost of operations inside the virtual machine called `gas`.

 Users wishing to add their transaction to a block enter a *generalized first-price auction (GFP)* by setting a gas price (i.e. `gasprice`) they are willing to pay per unit of gas.
 The block has a gas limit, and transactions consume the available gas based on the auction results.
 The `baseprice` is the minimum gas price that can be set for a transaction.
 The `gaslimit` is required as a workaround to the halting problem, ensuring that every transaction does halt at after a finite amount computation cycles, either due to the successful termination or due to the gas consumption reaching the allocated.